kdahal/aiops-vs-traditional-it/docs/resolution_automation_deep_dive.md

 The ultimate goal of resolution automation is to create a **self-healing infrastructure** where systems fix known problems automatically, freeing up human experts to focus on complex, novel issues and innovation.

 ---

-This completes the deep-dive content for all five of your AIOps capabilities.
-You now have a comprehensive structure and content for your GitHub repository.

-Would you like me to provide you with the final, complete Markdown text for the **`README.md`** file, incorporating all five capabilities for easy copy-pasting?